 Each electric power supplier serving customers in the State of Nebraska has a certified service area in which it is both authorized and obligated, if economically feasible, to provide retail electric service to the customers in that service area.
 There are limited instances where entities that are not utilities provide electricity to third parties for various purposes.
-The Nebraska Power Review Board (the Board or PRB) believes it would be helpful to citizens, businesses and electric utilities to have guidance regarding whether and under what circumstances the Board believes provision of electricity to third parties by a non-utility would mean the provider is acting as an electric power supplier and the activity is therefore subject to the Board's jurisdiction.
-This policy is intended to provide general guidance regarding how the Board interprets its jurisdiction over the provision of electricity by non-utility entities to third parties in order to ensure that citizens, businesses and utilities know how to conduct their affairs and remain compliant with Nebraska law when dealing with situations involving the provision of electricity to third parties.
+One example is when a business provides electricity to third parties in order to charge Plug-In Electric Vehicle's (PEVs).
+As the use of PEVs and other instances of non-utilities providing electricity to third parties becomes more prevalent, the Nebraska Power Review Board (the Board or PRB) is aware that it would be helpful to citizens, businesses and electric utilities to have guidance regarding whether and under what circumstances the Board believes provision of electricity to third parties by a non-utility would mean the provider is acting as an electric power supplier and the activity is therefore subject to the Board's jurisdiction.
+This policy is intended to provide general guidance regarding how the Board interprets its jurisdiction over the provision of electricity by non-utility entities to third parties, including situations involving PEV charging stations, in order to ensure that citizens, businesses and utilities know how to conduct their affairs and remain compliant with Nebraska law when dealing with situations involving the provision of electricity to third parties.